 - encourage public transportation: we purchase monthly bus passes for our employees who use Centro buses to get to work.

-- support local organic farms: we subsidize 20-week Community Supported Agriculture (CSA) memberships with Grindstone Farm, a local organic farm.
+- support local organic farms: we subsidize 20-week Community Supported Agriculture (CSA) memberships with Early Morning Farm, a local organic farm.
 We’re also a CSA pick-up site for the community once a week.

 - 1% for the planet member: our two letterpress invitation lines, Smock and Bella Figura, are members are 1% for the Planet.
 This means we donate 1% of sales from these lines to environmental non-profits.